 Punakha was the ancient capital of Bhutan.
 On arrival, visit Punakha Dzong, the “Palace of Great Happiness” built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.
 It is situated at the confluence of the Mo Chu and Pho Chu (Mother and Father Rivers) and is the winter headquarters of the Je Khenpo and hundreds of monks who move en masse from Thimphu to this warmer location.

-After lunch, enjoy a walk to Chimi Lhakhang, temple of the Drukpa Kuenly who is also known as the Divine Madman.
+After lunch, enjoy a walk to Chimi Lhakhang, the temple of the Drukpa Kuenly who is also known as the Divine Madman.
 Overnight at your hotel in Punakha/ Wangduephodrang.

 DAY 11: PUNAKHA – THIMPHU

-In the morning drive to Yabesa village and hike to through ricefields and up to Khamsum Yueley Namgyal Chorten, built by her majesty the queen Ashi Tshering Yangdon Wangchuk.
+In the morning drive to Yabesa village and hike through ricefields and up to Khamsum Yueley Namgyal Chorten, built by her majesty the queen Ashi Tshering Yangdon Wangchuk.
 Perched high on a hill on the bank of the river, the Chorten houses paintings belonging to Nyingmapa Traditions.

-Take a picnic lunch on a riverside before enjoying a pleasant walk through farmland and along the picturesque river bank back to Punakha Dzong.
+Take a picnic lunch on a riverside before enjoying a pleasant walk through farmland and along the picturesque riverbank back to Punakha Dzong.

 Drive back to Thimphu where you will have an opportunity to visit handicraft and souvenir stores.
 Overnight at your hotel in Thimphu.